omelextego1/config-svc/Test_Register_Ome.md

 ### **8. Access Control & Privileges**

 #### **Backend Unit Tests**
+#### ***NB: this section is supposed to be for the frontend, but RolesGuard does not exist in the frontend. usePrivileges exists in the frontend.
+Backed has a privilege service***
 | Test Case ID | Component        | Method / Function Tested | Description                                    | Expected Output              | Test File                 | Status | Comment |
 | ------------ | ---------------- | ------------------------ | ---------------------------------------------- | ---------------------------- | ------------------------- | ---------- | ---------- |
 | ACL-001      | RolesGuard       | canActivate()            | Ensures unauthorized roles are blocked         | Access denied (false)        | roles.guard.ts            | Already Done | Duplicate of AUTH-004 |